 “Most of the players still turned up though.
 We always had enough for five-a-side.
 That was always the main thing for me.
 Never mind the running, let’s just get into the five-a-side!”

-Following the final game of the season – a 1-0 defeat to Colchester in what many suspected would be the final fixture in Doncaster would ever fulfill – there was at least a bittersweet moment which Mike and his team-mates could enjoy.
+Following the final game of the season – a 1-0 defeat to Colchester in what many suspected would be the final fixture Doncaster would ever fulfil – there was at least a bittersweet moment which Mike and his team-mates could enjoy.

 The match had been disrupted by further protests.
 Despite promising not to attend, Weaver had the gall to show his face, prompting irate fury from the terraces, before eventually leaving at the behest of concerned police officers.

 Upon the final whistle, supporters again flocked onto the pitch, and the players fled to the changing rooms.
 Soon after, a policeman asked the Doncaster players whether they would like to go out to see the fans, who were insistent they wanted to show their appreciation to a squad of players who were the last people to blame for such a mess.

 Mike and his team-mates walked up the steps into the stand, where they threw their kit into the crowd and were showered with applause and affection for their efforts.
 Matt Smith managed to catch Mike’s boots, adorned by the player’s signature, written in biro, and still owns them to this day.

 Once the season had finished, Mike was promptly released by the club and was under no illusions that his time as professional footballer was over.